BrianBehnke/BrianBehnke.github.io/_posts/2018-11-30-Project-Starting-Point.md

 This is the main source of the data I am going to be working with.
 It provides all the scoring and salary information that I need for each player in the NFL for the 2017 season.

 This is a full fledged statistical treasure trove for many sports.
-The site conpiles data for Baseball, Football(professional and college), Basketball(professional and college), hockey, and soccer.They have several years worth of data available for all of these sports and allows for easy down of the data in csv format.
-If you are doing a sports analytical project this IS the place to find it.
+The site conpiles data for baseball, football (professional and college), basketball (professional and college), hockey, and soccer.They have several years worth of data available for all of these sports and allows for easy down of the data in csv format.
+If you are doing a sports analytical project this is the place to find it.

-In the NFl pages there is information on players and teams and their statistics, statistical rankings,  awards, salaries, draft information and well as about coaches, executives and officials.
+In the NFL pages there is information on players and teams and their statistics, statistical rankings,  awards, salaries, draft information and well as about coaches, executives and officials.
 There is not much data you would want that you can't find at this site.

 I am focused on looking at individual player's statistical performance and salary.
 This information is easily found on the website and it is provided in csv format for easy download.
 The site is easy to navigate with many pre-filled pages showing rankings on players and salaries.

 I will be back to this page for future use, even if just for informational purposes and not for a project, as there is so much information it is a joy to look through.

 ***

 [Spotrac contract](https://www.spotrac.com/nfl/contracts/)